andyarensman/prepacker-app/README.md

 Once the site was running on Netlify, I wasn't able to refresh a page without the app crashing.
 The routes also wouldn't work when manually typing them in.
 In order to get around this, you need to have a `_redirects` file with `/*    /index.html   200`.
 I put this file into my build folder.
 If I create another build, I will have to do this again manually.
 I think this file needs to be created because React is a single page application and Netlify thinks you are going to a different file when you type in a different route.

 Note to self: Make sure you change the environment variable on the frontend to the correct route before trying to run the app locally or before building the app.
+Add the `_redirects` file to the build folder before deploying.

 <a id="misc"></a>